 Yes.
 Experts still need to learn more about the protection the vaccines provide under “real-world conditions,” the CDC says.
-It could take your body a few weeks to build up immunity after the second dose of a vaccine.
-And while the Pfizer vaccine is effective at preventing symptoms of COVID-19, it’s not yet clear whether someone who’s been vaccinated can still catch the virus and transmit it to others.
+It could take your body a few weeks to build up immunity after the second dose.

 The vaccine is just one tool that can help slow the spread of the coronavirus.
 The CDC says it could take months for the population to build up immunity and continues to recommend preventive measures such as face masks and social distancing.

-This guide was originally published on Jan.
-13. It was updated on Jan.
-14 with new information about local vaccine availability.
+This guide, originally published Jan.
+13, was updated Feb.
+27 with new information about the Johnson & Johnson vaccine.